email: info(at)go-eu.com

 Published on 22 December, 2025 / Answer

-The taxes go up from 10% dividend tax to 16% on 1st Jan 2026 and Micro Company Regime only up to 100k per year to be in threshold.
-If you structure it correctly you can go for 10% income tax.
-I did that and I am prepared for 2026 and pay only 10% in total tax without any limit to yearly revenue.
+The taxes go up from 10% dividend tax to 16% on 1st Jan 2026, and the Micro Company Regime only up to 100k per year to be in the threshold.
+If you organize it correctly, you can go for 10% income tax.
+I did that, and I am prepared for 2026, paying only 10% in total tax with no limit on yearly revenue.

 Mark